Your cart

 How much can I fill the Butter Bell?

 You don’t have to fill the bell completely.
 You can half fill it and use what you can.
-As long as there is a watertight seal, the butter won’t spoil.
+As long as there is an airtight seal (using the water), the butter won’t spoil.

 Also, water doesn’t need to touch the butter (but it’s ok if it does - remember, water and oil repel each other!).
 As long as water touches the rim of the lid it’s sealed.